GeekAlexis/banking-system/README.md

 - Log in using user ID and pin
 - Deposit & withdraw money
 - Transfer money to another owned account
-- Collect money from a pocket account
+- Collect and top-up for a pocket account
 - Wire & pay-friend
 ## Bank Teller Interface Features
 - Create account